stuartmcfarlane/docx-api/README.md

 ## Contributing

-If anyone has a solution to this problem please feel free to have a look at [docx-transform](https://github.com/stuartmcfarlane/docx-transform) and drop your code into it.
+If have a html to docx converter please feel free to have a look at [docx-transform](https://github.com/stuartmcfarlane/docx-transform) and drop your code into it.